Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Related Work

 \subsection{Regular Multivariate Forecasting}

-The Regular Multivariate Time Series forecasting literature recently focused on transformer-based~\cite{Vaswani2017.Attention} architectures~\cite{Zhou2021.Informer, Wu2021.Autoformer,Zhou2022.FEDformer,Nie2022.Time,Liu2023.ITransformer}.
-However, \citeauthor{Zeng2023.Are} showed that a simple model based on linear layers (DLinear~\cite{Zeng2023.Are}) can be competitive and partially outperform some of the more complex transformer architectures.
+The Regular Multivariate Time Series forecasting literature recently focused on transformer-based~\cite{Vaswani2017.Attention} architectures~\cite{Zhou2021.Informer,Wu2021.Autoformer,Zhou2022.FEDformer,Nie2022.Time,Liu2023.ITransformer}.
+However, it was shown that a simple model based on linear layers (DLinear~\cite{Zeng2023.Are}) can be competitive and partially outperform some of the more complex transformer architectures.
 Additionally, mixer architectures have been adapted from the computer vision domain~\cite{Tolstikhin2021.MLPMixer} to time series~\cite{Ekambaram2023.TSMixer,Chen2023.TSMixer}.
-They exclusively rely on fully-connected networks that are alternately applied along the channel and time dimension and achieve state-of-the-art results.
+These models exclusively rely on fully-connected networks that are alternately applied along the channel and time dimension and achieve state-of-the-art results.